 Why make a bottle cap coaster?

-You can finally do something with that collection of bottle caps besides keeping them in a box.
+You can finally do something with that cool collection of bottle caps you have.

-Besides, they’re perfect for a man caves and make great DIY Father’s Day gifts.
+Besides, they’re perfect for man caves and make great DIY Father’s Day gifts.

 Resin supply list